YonSci/yon_academic/_portfolio/portfolio-2.md

 Continue by pressing `<ENTER>` until you are prompted to accept the license terms:
 > Do you approve the license terms? [yes|no]

-Accept the license agreement by typing `yes`, & you'll be prompted to select an installation location as follow:
+Accept the license agreement by typing `yes`, & you'll be prompted to select an installation location & press `<ENTER>` to confirm the location
 > Anaconda3 will now be installed into this location:
 > /home/linuxize/anaconda3
+>
 >   - Press ENTER to confirm the location
 >   - Press CTRL-C to abort the installation
 >   - Or specify a different location below

+Next,  you'll be asked if you want to run `conda init` & type `yes` again
+> Installation finished.
+> Do you wish the installer to initialize Anaconda3
+> by running conda init? [yes|no]

+This step will add the command-line tool conda to your system's PATH .

+To activate the Anaconda installation type:
+> source ~/.bashrc

+This will put you in the standard base environment

+Cheers!!!
+You have now successfully installed Anaconda on your Ubuntu system.

+Some more conda command lines:

+To view the installation conditions, type:
+> conda info

+To updating conda:
+> conda update conda
+or
+> conda update --all

+To updating anaconda:
+> conda update anaconda

+To create environment:
+> conda create -- name  env_name

+To activate conda environment named env_name:
+> conda activate env_name

+To deactivate the conda environment:
+> conda deactivate

+To see the available environments, type:
+> conda info --envs

+To list installed packages:
+> conda list

+To start Anaconda GUI type:
+> anaconda-navigator

 {% include comments.html %}